parameter1/base-cms/packages/marko-web-native-x/README.md

   </@head>
 </>
 ```
+See examples of available events below.
+By default, including the `<marko-web-native-x-story-track-page-view>` component will populate the datalayer with the story details.
+To disable this behavior, send the `push=false` parameter when including the component.
+All other story components assume this has already happened -- to force population of the data layer, send the `push=true` parameter when including the relevant component.

+##### Page View
 To send a page view, include the `<marko-web-native-x-story-track-page-view>` and pass the `story` property through (from the Nx middleware):
 ```marko
 $ const { story } = input;